handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-12.4-to-13.0.md

 ## Update to Angular 12 or higher

+Handsontable 13.0 is no longer compatible with Angular 11 and lower.

+Officially, Handsontable 13.0 supports only Angular 14-16.
+Handsontable 13.0 was thoroughly tested and, to the best of our knowledge, works correctly with versions down to Angular 12, but this may change with no further notice.

-Handsontable 13.0 requires Angular 12 or higher.
-If you're using an older version of Angular, you need to update it.
+To use Handsontable 13.0 with Angular, you need to update at least to Angular 12, but we recommend using the latest version of Angular.

 If you're having any issues with Handsontable's [Angular wrapper](@/guides/integrate-with-angular/angular-installation.md), contact our
 [technical support](https://handsontable.com/contact?category=technical_support) for help.